XeroAPI/Xero-Java/README.md

 * Set the private key password

-### Partner Xero App
+**Partner Xero App**

 * Copy and paste, Consumer Key & Secret from app.xero.com
 * Set your callback url at app.xero.com to match CallbackBaseUrl
-* Set your callback path - this is appended to the CallbackBaseUrl
+* Set your CallbackPath - this is appended to the CallbackBaseUrl
 * Upload the public.cer file at app.xero.com
 * Copy the public_privatekey.pfx file created with OpenSSL in the certs folder [Public Private Key Docs](https://developer.xero.com/documentation/advanced-docs/public-private-keypair/)